Lefschetz Defect in Families: Lefschetz defect in families of Fano Manifolds

 \subsection{Effectivity of Cartier divisors in a family}

-By the previous section we can extend (up to basechange) a Cartier divisor \(D\) on one fiber \(\Xcal_0\) to a Cartier divisor \(\Dcal\) over the entire domain \(\Xcal\).
-What is not at all clear a priori is whether or not the other fibers \(\Dcal_t\) will be effective in case \(D=\Dcal_0\) is effective.
-Luckily, this happens to be true in the setting we are interested in, that of families of smooth Fano manifolds.
+By the previous section we can extend (up to basechange) a line bundle \(L\) on one fiber \(\Xcal_0\) to a line bundle \(\Lcal\) over the entire domain \(\Xcal\).
+What is not at all clear a priori is whether or not the restrictions \(\Lcal_{|\Xcal_b}\) will be effective in case \(L\) was effective.
+Luckily, even more is true in the setting we are interested in, namely that of families of smooth Fano manifolds.